 Subscribe to our podcast of individual plays on iTunes, Podbay and Player FM (links are for mobile and desktop), search for ‘Playing on Air’ in your favorite podcasting app, or subscribe to our RSS feed.

 Stream our most recent radio programs (2-3 short plays on each hour long episode followed by conversations with their artists) right here on the site.
 Older episodes are available for purchase at our online store.

 “The process of putting them up live is a lot of fun.
 You do it with very little rehearsal.
 It’s pickup basketball, but with NBA players — people operating at extremely high levels.
 Because it’s radio, it comes out polished out of proportion to the time.
 And then audiences fill in the missing pieces.” – David Auburn, Pulitzer Prize winning playwright of PROOF

 Read the full article!

-Download on iTunes, on Podbay, subscribe to our RSS feed, search ‘Playing on Air’ in your favorite podcasting app – or stream below!
-[29:36]
+Download on iTunes, Podbay, Player FM, subscribe to our RSS feed, search ‘Playing on Air’ in your favorite podcasting app – or stream below!
+[39 Minutes 34 Seconds]

-Section 310 is also available as a podcast.
-Click the player below to listen to the full show!
-[53 mins] Or listen to this episode’s trailer.
+Click the player below to listen!
+[53 minutes].
+Or listen to this episode’s trailer.